Nicholas55555/Zim-Assistant-Gui/README.md

 # Zim-Assistant Gui
 Multi-platform easy-to-use assistant for working with Zim files.
 Can be used to create Zim files, extract full or selected content of Zim files (using Zimply), Get titles/urls in Zim files and view content of Zim files.
 Works on Windows, macOS and Linux.

-I created this application to make it easier to collect data from the internet for running a local AI on my machine.
+I created this application to make it easier to collect data from the internet for Retrieval-Augmented Generation for a local run AI.

 GUI: